 Is it a spring or not?

 Technically this is spring of the 1st magnitude.
-Average discharge of this giant spring is 14,700 l/s and it starts as a 130 m wide river.
+The average discharge of this giant spring is 14,700 l/s and it starts as a 130 m wide river.
 Only four other springs in Florida have higher discharge – and Florida has some of the largest springs worldwide.

 River rises though seem not to be true springs.
 The water of the river rises is not lucid and clean, as it is with true springs.
 After all, this is just a river, which has passed some distance underground.